dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/configuring_your_map.md

 Your custom image will be used as the map marker.

-> Note: Upload at "2x resolution" to ensure your map marker will display correctly on retina displays.
+> **Note**: Upload at "2x resolution" to ensure your map marker will display correctly on retina displays.
 For example, if you want your marker to display as 256x256 pixels, upload at a 512x512 resolution.